lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

 : Refers to the outermost CMS wrapping layer.

 Entity:
-:Refers to EE, RA (or LRA), or CA.
+: Refers to EE, RA (or LRA), or CA.

 # Requirements Terminology